-Evia island is one of the most beautiful in Greece, yet it is not advertised nearly as often as its more glamorous siblings in the Aegean.
+Evia island is one of the most beautiful islands in Greece; yet, it is not advertised nearly as often as its more glamorous siblings in the Aegean.

 Evia, or Euboea, is the second largest island in Greece after Crete.
 Along with Lefkada in the Ionian, it is one of the two islands connected to the mainland by a bridge.

-One can visit Evia island without having to spend hours on a boat.
-But if you want to enjoy the feeling of sailing to Evia, you can take the ferry from the Athens suburb of Rafina and get there in one hour.
+One can visit Evia without having to spend hours on a boat, but if you want to enjoy the feeling of sailing to Evia, you can take the ferry from the Athens suburb of Rafina and arrive within an hour.

-Chalkida, or Chalkis, is Evia’s main city, and it is connected to the mainland by two bridges, one old and one new.
+Chalkida, or Chalkis, is Evia’s main city, and it is connected to the mainland by two bridges, an older one and a newer one.
 The easy drive from Athens makes it a Greek vacationer’s favorite.

-When you travel to a Greek island, the first thing, of course, is to enjoy the sea and sun, and Evia has plenty of places in which to do just that.
+When you travel to a Greek island, the first thing, of course, is to enjoy the sea and sun, and Evia has plenty of places where that is possible.

-The most famous – and probably most beautiful, for many at least – is Chiliadou Beach.
-Crystal clear waters, sand and rocks and idyllic surroundings make it an Evia favorite.
+The most famous—and probably most beautiful for many—is Chiliadou Beach.
+Crystal clear waters, sand and rocks, and idyllic surroundings make it an Evia favorite.

 Reminding one of a beach in the Caribbean, Chiliadou is the perfect place to relax and enjoy the Greek summertime.

-Located only one hour and 15 minutes from Chalkida, in central Evia, Chiliadou Beach is a must.
+Located only a little over an hour from Chalkida in central Evia, Chiliadou Beach is a must.

-Agia Anna is another wonderful beach situated in northern Evia, less than a two hour-drive away from Chalkida.
+Agia Anna is another wonderful beach situated in northern Evia only less than a two hour-drive from Chalkida.

-It features long stretches of golden sand, and its deep blue waters attract many tourists during the summer.
+It features long stretches of golden sand, and its deep blue waters attract tons of tourists during the summer months.

 Rovies Beach is for those who like to swim for hours.
-Deep, cool, clear waters invite people to dive and enjoy.
+Deep, cool, clear waters invite you to dive right in and enjoy yourself.

 Rovies is the ideal choice for anyone interested in a pristine environment.

-It is also iseal for those who seek peace and quiet.
-It is not easy to see from the road, but the friendly locals from the village of the same name will direct you there.
+It is also ideal for those who seek peace and quiet.
+It is not easy to see from the road, but the friendly locals from the village of the same name will assist you.

-A bit further away, two hours from Chalkida, is Agiocampos Beach.
+A bit further away and about two hours from Chalkida is Agiocampos Beach.
 The longer drive is worth it, though, as the beach is a hidden treasure.

 In the clear waters of Agiocampos, you can see the wide variety of fish swimming under the waves.

-Then there is the added bonus of the village surrounding the beach.
-It is full of bars and restaurants and you can enjoy the nightlife there.
+There is the added bonus of the village which is full of bars and restaurants—perfect for nightlife—surrounding the beach.

-Finally, there is Mourteri Beach, which many consider to be the best on the entire island.
-It stretches nearly five km (3 miles) long and has a mix of stones and sand.
+Finally, Mourteri Beach, which many consider to be the best on the entire island stretches nearly five km (3 miles) long and provides a mix of sand and stone on the beach.

-Located 10 km (six miles) from Kymi, Evia’s port town, Mourteri Beach has deep, rich blue waters with the perfect temperature: Not too warm, nor too cold.
+Located 10 km (six miles) from Kymi, Evia’s port town, Mourteri’s waters are deep blue in color and neither too warm nor too cold.

-Limnionas Beach is another hotspot for travelers to Evia Island.
-Very popular with free campers, it is a pebbly beach with small, round stones.
+Limnionas Beach is another hotspot for travelers to Evia.
+It is quite popular with campers looking for free accommodations, and it is a pebbly beach with small, round stones.

-The waters are so clear, you can see the sea bed as if through a crystal.
-The marine life is right in your eyes and those who like snorkelling will have a blast exploring the rocks.
+The waters are so transparent, you can see the sea bed and marine life down below; snorkelers will have a blast exploring the rocks.

-If you are more into summer comforts, Limnionas Beach has sunbeds and umbrellas and a couple of tavernas where you can enjoy some wonderful Greek seafood.
+If you are more into summer comforts, Limnionas Beach provides sunbeds, umbrellas, and a couple of tavernas where you can enjoy some wonderful Greek seafood.